145th Armor Regiment: Luzon Campaign

 The regiment stormed Intramuros through the Quezon and Parian Gates, and by 10:30 am had secured an area of several blocks inside the city from the gate.
 Their progress became slowed by a flood of civilian women and children.
 By the evening of the 23rd, two blocks short of the city walls that were their objective, the regiment had suffered 15 killed and 45 wounded, with approximately 200 enemy killed in the process.

 The morning of 24 February, the remaining Japanese in the regiment's sector were in the aquarium off the southwest corner of Intramuros.
 Walled-off and easily defensible, the aquarium was where Company C, 145th Infantry utilize a tunnel as an assault route into the aquarium.
 According to one history, "The final assault began at 1600 [hours].
 An hour and a half and 115 dead Japanese later, the 145th Infantry had overcome the last organized resistance within Intramuros."

 By 3 March, the 37th Infantry Division had secured Manila.
 The pace of operations slowed while the 37th Infantry Division was temporarily reassigned directly to Sixth U.S. Army for stability and support operations within Manila.
+By April 30, the 145th Infantry relieved the 6th Division in Montalban to capture Wawa Dam which resulted into a seesaw battle during the course of the month of May, and ultimately completion of the objective.
 The 145th Infantry remained in Manila while the division moved to northwest Luzon and did not rejoin it until 2 June.
 Taking Bagabag on 9 June, the regiment continued to participate in mop-up operations through the end of the Luzon Campaign on 30 June.